georgiabasa/ubitrust/Docs/ecdsa.md

-# UBI ECDSA Documentation
+# UBITRUST ECDSA Documentation

-This header file defines the structures and functions used for ECDSA (Elliptic Curve Digital Signature Algorithm) operations in the UBI Crypt library.
+This header file defines the structures and functions used for ECDSA (Elliptic Curve Digital Signature Algorithm) operations in the UBITRUST Crypt library.

 ## Structures